 There are three common types of dating abuse:

-Physical abuse occurs when a teen is being hit, shoved, bit, kicked pulled or physically hurt some other way.
+Physical abuse occurs when a teen is being hit, shoved, bit, kicked, pulled, or physically hurt in some other way.

-Sexual abuse is any unwanted sexual activity by using force, making threats or taking advantage of victims unable to give consent.
-It includes unwanted sexual touching, rape and other sexual acts.
+Sexual abuse is any unwanted sexual activity using force, making threats, or taking advantage of victims unable to give consent.
+It includes unwanted sexual touching, rape, and other sexual acts.

-Teens involved in unhealthy or abusive relationship may suffer from depression, anxiety, aggression, alcohol or drug abuse, suicidal thoughts or sexually transmitted infections.
+Teens involved in unhealthy or abusive relationships may suffer from depression, anxiety, aggression, alcohol or drug abuse, suicidal thoughts, or sexually transmitted infections.